 Lucerne – The compact city of Switzerland

 Lucerne is a picturesque city located in central Switzerland.
-It is super compact and can be easily explored in a day trip from Bern or Zurich.
-Lucerne is also known as its German name – Luzern – yes they are the same city.
+It is super compact and can be easily explored on a day trip from Bern or Zurich.
+Lucerne is also known by its German name – Luzern – yes they are the same city.

-Lucerne is one of the beautiful cities in Switzerland with a backdrop of the lake Lucerne, making it forever picturesque.
+Lucerne is one of the beautiful cities in Switzerland with a backdrop of Lake Lucerne, making it forever picturesque.

 Lucerne city has a lot of remnants of the military past including the Lions Monument – a tribute to the fallen soldiers who were killed by revolutionaries at the Tuileries Palace in France.

-With a relaxing vibe and loads of picturesque landscape, it not a surprise that Lucerne makes it to the most beautiful places to visit in Switzerland.
+With a relaxing vibe and loads of picturesque landscapes, it is not a surprise that Lucerne makes it to one of the most beautiful places to visit in Switzerland.

 Basel – Most beautiful City in Switzerland with a vibrant cultural life

 To start your visit in Basel, make sure you see the old town.
-The main sights there are the colourful Townhall, Münster, Spalentor City Gate, Spalenberg Street and Barfusserplatz.
+The main sights there are the colorful Townhall, Münster, Spalentor City Gate, Spalenberg Street, and Barfusserplatz.
 If you happen to visit Basel on a weekend, come by Marktplatz square and buy some local delicacies at the Farmers’ market.

-When you check-in, you will also usually get your Basel City Card, which will give you free access to transport and wifi, as well as some discounts to the main sights and museums.
+When you check-in, you will also usually get your Basel City Card, which will give you free access to transport and wifi, as well as some discounts on the main sights and museums.